input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 ### Marlowe Transaction

 The `marlowe-tx` executable provides services related to building and submitting transactions for Marlowe contracts.
-It uses `chainseekd` and `marlowe-history` to gather the information needed to create and apply inputs to Marlowe contract instances.
+It uses `marlowe-chain-sync` and `marlowe-history` to gather the information needed to create and apply inputs to Marlowe contract instances.
 It also communicates with the Cardano node to submit transactions after they have been signed.

 There are three categories of Marlowe transactions on the blockchain:
 - The creation of a new Marlowe contract.